vegaprotocol/documentation/versioned_docs/version-v0.50.2/api/bridge/contracts/ERC20_Bridge_Logic.md

 ### is_exempt_depositor

-this view returns true if the given despoitor address has been exempted from deposit limits
+this view returns true if the given depositor address has been exempted from deposit limits

 ```js
 function is_exempt_depositor(address depositor) public view